 The Secret Way of Patterns

 Miriam and I want to honour and remember my mother by supporting Learning For Humanity and inviting many others to support it as well.
-We’ve decided that 100% of the money from pattern sales of The Secret Way of Patterns will go to support the installation of Learning For Humanity educational systems in schools in Zambia until the end of 2016.
+We’ve decided that 100% of the money from pattern sales of The Secret Way of Patterns will go to support the installation of Learning For Humanity educational systems in schools in Zambia.
 Miriam is hoping that we could sell several thousand patterns (she’s hoping to raise enough to cover the costs of one school – I told her that we would need to sell 8,000 patterns to do that).
 Read the full blog post here.

 Pattern is 6 pages.